rkuma183/wilsonmar.github.io/_posts/2016-08-30-reminder-light-prevents-dead-mobile-battery.md

 ### Use Case Extensions #

+There are uses for this that goes beyond personal mobile devices.

-This is a actually an over-engineered geeky solution that I don't really need because I have extra batteries that I keep charged using a wall charger that charges each battery separately from the phone.
+BTW, many don't really need this if they have extra batteries that are kept charged using a wall charger which charges each battery separately from the phone.

-But this capability will be useful as the base for other (industrial) applications not described here.
+But I built this capability because it can be useful as the base for
+<strong>other (industrial) </strong>
+applications not described here -- especially in a <strong>team environment</strong>
+where each person thinks it's another person's responsibility.

+Reminder for taking pills.

+Anything that absolutely positively must be done each night.

 > If you want an extension for your company, let me know and I'll come to set it up in your office.